ratatui/ratatui-website/src/tutorial/stopwatch-app/README.md

 }
 ```

-To build a custom widget, you have ti implement the `Widget` trait.
+To build a custom widget, you have to implement the `Widget` trait.
 We cover how to implement the
 `Widget` trait for your own structs in [a separate section](../../how-to/widgets/custom.md).